virtengine/docs.virtengine.com/_posts/v1.5/2-cloud-management-platform/megam_vertice_gettingstarted.md

 ## Terminology

-The verbose you need to be familiar with when reading this documentation for **Megam Vertice** are detailed below.
+The verbose you need to be familiar with when reading this documentation for **Megam VirtEngine** are detailed below.

 #<b>Machine</b>